aksheyd/aksheyd.github.io/README.md

 I've been using this as a project to showcase my "resume" digitally while also learning fullstack web development.

-This branch features my deployment in [my Github Pages site](https://aksheyd.github.io/), but Github Pages only supports static websites (😢).
+This branch features my deployment in [my Github Pages site](https://aksheyd.github.io/).
+I've been using Next.js, React, TypeScript, and Tailwind CSS to build this site.
+I've also been using GSAP for some animations and transitions as well as tsParticles for the background particles.
-To turn that frown upside down, I'm using Vercel to deploy ***[my website](https://portfolio-eight-lac-63.vercel.app) with way more features, better design, and even a REST API for future use.***
-Check out the branch [here](https://github.com/aksheyd/Personal-Portfolio/tree/vercel).

 <br>
 <br>